top of page

 • Sep 13

-• 2 min read
+• 3 min read

-Patterns of Emotional Disconnection: Finding the Compass Back to Yourself.
+Patterns of Emotional Disconnection: Finding the Compass Back to Yourself

 ree

 People can learn about emotions when they study psychology or psychotherapy.
 They may even understand emotions cognitively.
-But that’s not the same thing.
+However, that’s not the same thing.
 Emotion isn’t an idea.
 It’s a felt sense, an inner experience.

 This is part of what you can discover with an attachment-based therapist: the missing emotional experience of being nurtured.
 It’s an important part of the work.